demonccc/chef-repo/cookbooks/heartbeat3/README.md

 # Installation

-Just place the heartbeat3 directory in your chef cookbook directory and upload it to your Chef server.
+Just place the dpkg_packages directory in your chef cookbook directory and upload it to your Chef server.

 # Usage